-AS ALWAYS, THANK YOU FOR TAKING THE TIME TO STEP INTO OUR WORLD.
+AS ALWAYS, THANK YOU FOR TAKING THE TIME TO STEP INTO MY WORLD.
 FEEL FREE TO LIKE OR LEAVE A COMMENT.

-AND BE SURE TO CHECK OUT OUR FACEBOOK PAGE, YOUTUBE CHANNEL, & INSTAGRAM.
+AND BE SURE TO CHECK OUT NURSING OUR TRAVEL BUG ON FACEBOOK, YOUTUBE, & INSTAGRAM.

-WE LOVE SHARING OUR ADVENTURES… …AND ARE HAPPY TO SHARE THEM WITH YOU.
+I LOVE SHARING MY FAMILY ADVENTURES… …AND ARE HAPPY TO SHARE THEM WITH YOU.